sosafarasa/webdb-challenge-2/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+- RDBMS is the database software itself, which manages storage, querying, updating, etc...
+SQL is the language used to write query and interact with the RDBMS.

 1. Why do tables need a `primary key`?

+- Primary key is a way to constrain data to ensure your database remains consistent and ensure data in the specific column is unique to avoid having redundant information.

 1. What is the name given to a table column that references the primary key on another table.

+- A foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- A third table is required to hold the foreign keys that reference the primary key on the related tables.

 ## Project Set Up